biasmv/pv/doc/viewer.rst

   Center the camera on a given object, leaving the zoom level and orientation untouched.

-  :param obj: Must be an object implementing a *center* method returning the center of the object, e.g. an instance of :class:`mol.MolView`, :class:`mol.Mol`
+  :param obj: Must be an object implementing a *center* method returning the center of the object, e.g. an instance of :class:`pv.mol.MolView`, :class:`pv.mol.Mol`

 .. function:: pv.Viewer.autoZoom()

   Adjusts the zoom level such that all objects are visible on screen and occupy as much space as possible.
 The center and orientation of the camera are not modified.

 .. function:: pv.Viewer.fitTo(obj)

   Adjust the zoom level and center of the camera to fit the viewport to a given object.
 The method supports fitting to selections, or arbitrary SceneNodes.
 To fit to a subset of atoms, pass the selection as the *obj* argument: